How Can Live-in Home Care Help With Diabetes?

 In this short video, Mary and Colin explain how Dulcie’s live-in Elder carer, Sarah, has become part of the family.

 They discuss how live-in care has allowed Dulcie to stay independent in her own home, while making a new friend at the same time.

 How home care could help

-A live-in carer will also have the knowledge and training to prepare the specially balanced diet which all diabetes sufferers need to maintain, and could even help them to increase their levels of physical fitness by accompanying them on walks or encouraging activities such as gardening.
+A live-in carer is specialised in caring for the elderly and will also have the knowledge and training to prepare the specially balanced diet which all diabetes sufferers need to maintain, and could even help them to increase their levels of physical fitness by getting them out and about, accompanying them on walks or encouraging activities such as gardening.
 Maintaining their physical strength and ensuring that they get plenty of exercise is extremely beneficial in the management of diabetes.

-Because your loved one’s carer will also be with them both day and night, you are provided with the peace of mind which comes with knowing that they are being watched over at all times.
+Because your loved one’s carer will provide both day and nighttime care, you are provided with the peace of mind which comes with knowing that they are being watched over at all times.
 Should your loved one suffer a hypoglycaemic attack, their carer will be on hand to see that medical assistance arrives as fast as possible, ensuring that they get all the help they need.